gtech-mulearn/IEEE-LAUNCHPAD/README.md

 - Kerala's tech ecosystem is on the rise, with local companies gaining international recognition, driving innovation and growth.
 As people embrace new technologies, tech firms are strengthening, fueled by a culture of learning and adaptation.
 This momentum signifies Kerala's potential to emerge as a formidable player in the global tech arena.
 #### History of Community Engagement:

--  An active participant of the mulearn discord server.
+-  I’ve been actively using Gtech mulearn’s discord platform to gain new skills.
 #### Competitive Website Profiles:

 -  Member of Hackerrank,Geeksforgeeks etc.